krnb/noobsecblog/source/_posts/sqli-0x02.md

 By sending a comment, a db error wasn't presented but rather a "user not found" error.
 This indicates that even though the rest of the query may be getting terminated, it is working just as intended.

-We saw that using a single-quote we were presented with an error, probably so because an extra quote was present in the query.
-What if a quote and a comment is appended to the email?
+We saw that when we used a single-quote we were presented with a database error, probably so because an extra quote was present in the final query that was passed onto the database for execution.
+What if a single-quote was used and a comment was appended to it?

 ![User Not Found](/sqli-0x02/24_quote_comment.png)